dm4ml/motion/docs/concepts/trigger.md

 Both methods accept the following arguments:

 - `cursor`: A `motion.Cursor` object that can be used to access and write data in relations.
-- `triggered_by`: A named tuple with the following fields:
+- `trigger_context`: A named tuple with the following fields:
     - `relation`: The relation that was updated.
     - `identifier`: The identifier of the record that was updated.
     - `key`: The key that was updated.